michaljerabek/Crown-Control/README.md

 - 1.1.1
   - Numbers can be adjusted within selections
   - Removed detection for CSS properties (font-weight, opacity, line-height) when adjusting numbers *(too complicated to make it consistent for the entire CSS)*
+- 1.1.2
+  - Colors can be changed from a list with predefined colors